A Quiet Danger within your calling

 Reverence restores clarity.
 Reverence restores dependence.
 Reverence keeps you aware that what you carry is not common, even if it has become familiar to your experience.

 Your calling is not just what you do.
-It is where you meet Him.

 Because the greatest threat to your destiny may not be opposition.
 It may be the quiet moment when what was once holy no longer feels that way to you.